-FARIDPUR contract Duration 2 years 1 year, renewed as of December 2017 for 3 years Remuneration mechanism Provider will collect tariff from households/institutions based on a predefined tariff structure Provider pays a pre-agreed monthly lease amount to municipality One-time refundable security deposit on municipal vehicles Revenues expected from compost once the operator No payments to be made to municipality Responsibilities towards assets development, maintenance and rehabilitation Shared between private operator and service authority • Shared between private operator and service authority Special conditions /obligations of note Adherence to tariff Safe transport and disposal at the predefined location Adherence to vehicle operations and maintenance as per prescribed guidelines Adherence to staff/environment safety guidelines and service delivery protocols in SLA Maintenance expenses (below BDT 5000) Performance reporting on all above in given format Adherence to treatment and disposal standards specified in SLA Adherence to plant operations and maintenance guidelines Adherence to national policies and regulations in undertaking compost marketing and sale Maintenance of infrastructure Business performance reporting Procurement modality, processes and outcome which involve transp the Public Procurement Act 2006 and Poarent and competitive selection process , to achieve a quality and cost based sele es based on pre-defined technical Implementation, monitoring and results As of November 2017, service operations were underway in both value chain components and both private and public sector were fulfilling their obligations as outlined in the SLAs.
+FARIDPUR contract Duration 2 years 1 year, renewed as of December 2017 for 3 years Remuneration mechanism Provider will collect tariff from households/institutions based on a predefined tariff structure Provider pays a pre-agreed monthly lease amount to municipality One-time refundable security deposit on municipal vehicles Revenues expected from compost once the operator No payments to be made to municipality Responsibilities towards assets development, maintenance and rehabilitation Shared between private operator and service authority • Shared between private operator and service authority Special conditions /obligations of note Adherence to tariff Safe transport and disposal at the predefined location Adherence to vehicle operations and maintenance as per prescribed guidelines Adherence to staff/environment safety guidelines and service delivery protocols in SLA Maintenance expenses (below BDT 5000) Performance reporting on all above in given format Adherence to treatment and disposal standards specified in SLA Adherence to plant operations and maintenance guidelines Adherence to national policies and regulations in undertaking compost marketing and sale Maintenance of infrastructure Business performance reporting Procurement modality, processes and outcome Process governed by the Public Procurement Act 2006 and Public Procurement Rules 2008, which involve transparent and competitive selection processes based on pre-defined technical and financial criteria, to achieve a quality and cost based selection Implementation, monitoring and results As of November 2017, service operations were underway in both value chain components and both private and public sector were fulfilling their obligations as outlined in the SLAs.
 Service quality is reported as upheld, with no notable complaints from service recipients.
 The city government perceives efficiency benefits as they are no longer engaged in routine FSM activities.
-Sustainability ASSESSMENT Both PPPs were structured to offer sustainable FSM services.
+ASSESSMENT Sustainability Both PPPs were structured to offer sustainable FSM services.
 Strong political buy-in is a marker of sustainability.
-Nevertheless, this will also depend on to what extent partnership is managed and regulatory approvals for end-use products are put in place Equity Although the SLA explicitly targeting underdeveloped areas, contributions and outcomes are hard to assess in the absence of data Overall lessons on PSP for onsite sanitation services in the city City partnersh engagement in contexts where The project als and project str limited experie While there is ip project illustrates how private sec a FSM service provision and partners e there is an absence of formal priva- so illustrates the types of institutiona- ructuring activities that are imperativ- ence in PSPs in FSM service provision emerging evidence on improved ser- potential for business viability in em ships structured even in te service providers al capacities that need to be built ve in contexts where there is n vice access, quality and
+Nevertheless, this will also depend on to what extent partnership is managed and regulatory approvals for end-use products are put in place Equity Although the SLA explicitly targeting underdeveloped areas, contributions and outcomes are hard to assess in the absence of data Overall lessons on PSP for onsite sanitation services in the city City partnership project illustrates how private sector can be mobilized for engagement in FSM service provision and partnerships structured even in contexts where there is an absence of formal private service providers The project also illustrates the types of institutional capacities that need to be built and project structuring activities that are imperative in contexts where there is limited experience in PSPs in FSM service provision While there is emerging evidence on improved service access, quality and potential for business viability in em siness models require further testing